radixdlt/olympia-node/system-tests/specification/docker-tests.md

     3) Safety
     4) Liveness
 5) Start the container that was stopped earlier
-6) The node that was restarted should exhibit liveness
+6) The node that was restarted should resync with the network

 #### Comments